jacek-rzrz/Commander/README.md

 pip3 install --upgrade keepercommander
 ```

-### Three ways to use Keeper Commander

-1. From the command line or script
-2. As an interactive shell
-3. In your own Python program by importing the keepercommander package

-### Command line usage

-The quickest way to look up records or get a password is through the Keeper command line interface.
-The interactive shell mode is discussed in the next section.
+Please do not upgrade a production system without validation in your test environment as commands and functionality is under rapid development.

+### Command-line interface

+Commander's command-line interface and interactive shell is a powerful and convenient way to access and control your Keeper vault and perform many administrative operations.
 To see all available commands, just type:

 ```
 $ keeper
 ```

-The help screen displays as seen below.

 ```
-usage: /Users/skolupaev/PY/test/bin/keeper [--keeper-server SERVER]
+usage: keeper [--server SERVER] [--user USER] [--password PASSWORD]
-                                           [--keeper-user USER]
-                                           [--keeper-password PASSWORD]
-                                           [--version] [--config CONFIG]
+              [--version] [--config CONFIG] [--debug]
-                                           [--debug]
               [command] [options [options ...]]

-positional arguments:
-  command               Command
-  options               Options

 optional arguments:
-  --keeper-server SERVER, -ks SERVER
+  --server SERVER, -ks SERVER
-                        Host address.
-You can set KEEPER_SERVER environment variable instead.
+                        Keeper Host address.
-  --keeper-user USER, -ku USER
+  --user USER, -ku USER
                         Email address for the account.
-You can set KEEPER_USER environment variable instead.
-  --keeper-password PASSWORD, -kp PASSWORD
+  --password PASSWORD, -kp PASSWORD
                         Master password for the account.
-You can set KEEPER_PASSWORD environment variable instead.
   --version             Display version
   --config CONFIG       Config file to use
   --debug               Turn on debug mode

 Commands:
   list|l               ...
 Display all record UID/titles
   get|g                ...
 Display specified Keeper record/folder/team
   add|a                ...
 Add record
   rm                   ...
 Remove record append-note|an       ...
-Append notes to existing record list-sf|lsf     ...
+Append notes to existing record download-attachment  ...
+Download record attachments list-sf|lsf          ...
 Display all shared folders list-team|lt         ...
-Display all teams
+Display all teams cd                   ...
-  cd              ...
 Change current folder ls                   ...
 List folder content tree                 ...
 Display folder structure mkdir                ...
 Create folder rmdir                ...
 Remove folder and its content mv                   ...
 Move record or folder ln                   ...
 Create a link between record or folder rotate|r             ...
 Rotate Keeper record import               ...
 Import data from local file to Keeper export               ...
-Export data from Keeper to local file create_user     ...
+Export data from Keeper to local file whoami               ...
+Information about logged in user login                ...
+Login to Keeper logout               ...
+Logout from Keeper sync-down|d          ...
+Download & decrypt data create_user          ...
 Create Keeper User shell                ...
-Use Keeper interactive shell d               ...
-Download & decrypt data c               ...
+Use Keeper interactive shell c                    ...
 Clear the screen h                    ...
 Show command history q                    ...
 Quit

 Type 'command -h' to display help on command
 ```

 Running most commands will require you to authenticate to Keeper and decrypt your vault.
-Authentication requires your email address ("user"), master password ("password") and optionally your 2FA code.
-You can type these parameters interactively in the terminal or you can store these parameters into a file called config.json.
-You can also store the parameters in environmental variables.
+Authentication requires your email address ("user"), master password ("password") and your two factor code (if this is enabled on your account).
+You can type the "user" and "password" parameters interactively in the terminal or you can store these parameters into a config file called config.json.
+Your 2FA code is not stored by you directly in the config, however a 2FA token value will be stored automatically after successful authentication.

-Here's a basic "config.json" file which will prompt you for your Keeper master password upon every usage:
+Below is a basic "config.json" file which will save you the step of typing your email every time:

 ```
 {